wilfredmulenga/nextjs-store/README.md

 [Fake Store API](https://fakestoreapi.com/) was used to fetch sample products and to fetch the exchange rates, [Exchange Rates API](https://exchangeratesapi.io/)

+You can find the deployed version of this project here: https://yuki-store.vercel.app/

 ## Getting Started

 First, run `yarn install` or `npm install` to get all the packages.